 If you’re looking for an artistic and heartfelt element to add to your wedding day, you may want to consider using wedding doves.
 The doves can be released at different times during the day to symbolize the happiness that you and your spouse feel concerning the joy of your new union.

-White doves can symbolize the purity and innocence of the marriage relationship, since white is the color of purity.
-White doves can also represent something that is new, which makes the dove release very fitting for a wedding.
+- White doves can symbolize the purity and innocence of the marriage relationship, since white is the color of purity.
+White doves can also represent something that is new, which makes the dove release very fitting for a dove release fitting for a wedding.
 When the doves are released, it is a physical expression off the sentiment that the bride and groom are starting a new life together innocently, and are facing the unknown together.

 Joy and Blessings